-The discovery was made about 12 o'clock by a young man named Johnson, whose father, J. P. C. Johnson, resides in the western part of town.
-Johnson saw what appeared to be the foot of a child above the surface of the water.
+The discovery was made about 12 o'clock by a young man named Johnson, whose father, J. P. C. Johnson, resides in the western part of town, Johnson aw what appeared to be the foot of a child above the surface of the water.
 Procuring a boat he went to the spot, and pulled the remains to the surface.
-The officers were at once partified and Procuring a boat he went to the spot, and pulled the remains to the surface.
 The officers were at once notified, and Deputy Sheriff White went to the scene and procured the remains.
 They were those of a baby, fully matured and the tightly drawn cord told the tale of hor-rible murder.
-The little one had a hare-ilp, but was otherwise perfectly formed.
-The body was taken to an undertaker's and an inquest will be held.
-Sheriff Josephson says he has a strong clue to the parties guilty of the infanticide, and every endeavor will be made to bring the guilty narties to justice.
+The little one had a hare-lib body was taken to an undertaker's and an inquest will be held.
+Sheriff Josephson says he has a strong clue to the parties guilty of the infanticide, and every endeavor will be made to bring the guilty parties to justice.

 Seventh Ward-The Young Ladies' association of the Seventh ward will give another of their most successful dancing parties in the Pioneer stake house next Wednesday evening.
-Those who were fortunate enough to be pres-ont at the one given last week will, no doubt, be glad to avail themselves of this opportunity.
+Those who were fortunate enough to be pres-ent at the one given last week will, no doubt, be glad to avail themseives of this opportunity.

 "Their action is simply a part of the general move being made by all of the unions in Butte for higher and higher wages, although the wages paid there are already the highest in the United States.
-Flumbers are get-ting \$7 per day, hod carriers are get-ting \$5 per day and propose to demand even more.
+Plumbers are get-ting \$7 per day, hod carriers are get-ting \$5 per day and propose to demand even more.
 Miners are receiving \$3.75 per day, but it is understood that they will demand an extra quarter, making the figure \$4.
 Labor agitators there seem determined to make a rigid en-forcement of the eight hour day, no matter what the consequences may be to individual members.
-"In fact, so stringent is it proposed to enforce this eight hour day, that the unions will not allow a man to work overtime even with overtime pay."
-Mr. Murray called the attention of the committee that conferred with there.
-Mr. Muray said today, that while he had made some concessions which resulted in the cirls returning to work, he was satisfied that the demand for a raise in pay had no reasonable grounds.
-"True, living is high in Butte, but the pay the girls were already receiving, amply sufficed,"